joaquim-verges/Helium/README.md

 ```

 In this example, we're using `MyState` and `MyEvent` as the medium of communication between our Presenter and our ViewDelegate.
 These state and event classes can be anything you want.
-I like to use sealed kotlin classes to define them :
+One option is to use sealed kotlin classes to define them:

 ```kotlin
 sealed class MyState : ViewState {